AliSoftware/OHHTTPStubs/README.md

 ### Stack multiple responseHandlers

-You can call `+addResponseHandler` multiple times.
+You can call `+addRequestHandler:` multiple times.
 It will just add the response handlers in an internal list of handler.

 When a network request is performed by the system, the response handlers are called in the reverse